Héliton

-Héliton Jorge Tito dos Santos (born 13 November 1995), also known as Héliton, is a Brazilian professional footballer who plays as a defender for Turkish club Göztepe.
+Héliton Jorge Tito dos Santos (born 13 November 1995), also known as Héliton, is a Brazilian professional footballer who plays as a defender for club Karlsruher SC.

 Career

 In July 2023 Heliton joined Bulgarian First League team CSKA 1948.
 Becoming a main squad player, he was announced as the best player of the season for the team.
 For the 2023-24 season he become captain of the team.

 On 9 January 2024 he signed with Göztepe for undisclosed fee.

+On 1 September 2026, Héliton joined German club Karlsruher SC.